-Core retail refers to specific retail uses provided by supermarkets, discount department stores and/or other anchor tenants that cater for non-discretionary spending.
-The entrances of core retail uses must be accessed from the main street of the activity centre.
-The non-activated frontages of core retail uses orientated towards an activated frontage interface as in dictated in Figure 2.5 are to be sleeved by other uses that provide activated frontages to the street or public realm.
-The non-activated frontages of core retail uses orientated towards any other street or area of the public realm should be sleeved where possible by other uses that provide activated frontages to the street or public realm.
-Where it can be demonstrated that this not possible, high standard architectural or landscape treatments must be applied to these facades.
-Technical supply and loading should be located as far from the Main Street as possible to maximise pedestrian amenity and movement within the public realm.
+Core retail refers to specific retail uses provided by street that is centrally located in the retail precinct of the activity supermarkets, discount department stores and/or other anchor the Main Street of the activity centre or facing civic spaces to tenants that cater for non-discretionary spending.
+The nonactivated frontages of core retail uses orientated towards any other street or area of the public realm should be sleeved where promoting and accommodating community interaction within possible by other uses that provide activated frontages to the street or public realm.
+Where it can be demonstrated that this treatments must be applied to these facades.
+Technical supply and loading should be located as far from the Main Street as possible to maximise pedestrian amenity and